Updated:

 Moreover, Su expects Tom to have closed management style and have only work-oriented interactions with the rest of the employees.
 This expectation is uncharacteristic of Tom who expressly invites Su to meet the company’s directors and managers during a luncheon.
 By doing this, he defies protocol and encourages friendly interaction among all employees.

 Tom for his part expects Su to be an independent and creative decision maker who has control over her day-to-day activities.
 He is therefore surprised when Su seeks guidance from him from time to time.
 Further, Tom expects Su to have an interactive working relationship with him due to his ‘open door policy,’ but he gets a negative response when Su does not visit his office directly.
-Instead, she only visits his office after following the laid out protocol.
+Instead, she only visits his office after following the laid-out protocol.

 What are the differences between the management styles of Tom and Wati?
 How can Tom manage these differences to minimise conflict and maximise benefit to the organisation?
 What can Tom and Wati learn from each other?

-Tom’s management style is liberal, open, independent, creative, and pragmatic.2 These attributes manifest on several occasions.
+Tom’s management style is liberal, open, independent, creative, and pragmatic.
+These attributes manifest on several occasions.
 He encourages junior employees to bypass protocol, while visiting his office.
 He also engages employees directly in their work areas and inquires about their personal welfare.
 He challenges Su to be creative and come up with mechanisms by which she can improve sales at ‘The Veranda’ without offering her any guidelines to that effect despite her request for guidelines.
 Additionally, he asks Su to draw a new floor plan that could lead to a boost in sales, for the women’s wear department without necessarily adhering the company’s requirements.
 These tasks are his way of assessing the practicability of Su’s ideas as well as her creativity.

 Wati is, on the other hand, conservative and procedural in his approach.
 These attributes manifest on several occasions in his interaction with employees.
 He upholds the company’s guidelines and gets offended when Tom and Su bypass protocol and interact without passing through his office.
 He also maintains limited interaction with junior employees in order to maintain the status quo within the company.
 In addition, Wati uses an authoritative management style.
 He questions Su’s new floor plan due to its failure to conform to the guidelines and requirements of the company.

 In an effort to minimize conflicts, Tom should encourage Wati to be accommodative towards new ideas and independent.
 Tom should also encourage Wati to develop a global view of issues.
 This transformation can be achieved by transferring Wati to other branches of the company around the world.
-Wati can also learn from Tom the benefits of being liberal, creative, independent, and accommodative towards new ideas because Tom’s leadership style has been tested and proven to yield good results.
+Wati can also learn from Tom the benefits of being liberal, creative, independent, and accommodating towards new ideas because Tom’s leadership style has been tested and proven to yield good results.
 Wati also has something to offer because Tom can learn from him how to maintain a social environment that fosters respect between juniors and seniors.

 The MT program was highly successful in the UK.
-Su Ling’s experience suggests that it may not always be as effective in other countries (for example, in Singapore).
+Su Ling’s experience suggests that it may not always be as effective in other countries (for example, Singapore).
 Why is this so?
 How can it be improved to ensure greater success with future groups of trainee managers?

 MT is not as successful in other countries as it is in the UK.
 The reasons behind this disparity are the social and cultural differences that exist in various countries.
-Various cultural differences affect the performance of employees and need to be considered before any MT programme is initiated.3 There is also the aspect of cohesion within companies.
+Various cultural differences affect the performance of employees and need to be considered before any MT programme is initiated.
+There is also the aspect of cohesion within companies.
 Companies must ensure that cohesion exists among their employees and that there is cordiality among all of them.
 This kind of relationship encourages the sharing of ideas among employees thereby leading to the development of the concerned company.

 The management style employed by senior managers also has a bearing on the success of MT programmes since it determines the level of interaction between the juniors and seniors in a company.
 The management style can also foster or curtail the freedom of introducing new ideas in a company.
 In order to ensure success for future trainees, there should be an overhaul of the company’s structural framework and guidelines to achieve a uniform standard among all its branches.
 This overhaul will provide a levelled playground for the application of the company’s rules and regulations across all its branches.